Kalitta Charters

-Kalitta Charters is an American charter airline based in Ypsilanti, Michigan, United States.
-Its main base is Willow Run Airport.
+Kalitta Charters is an American charter airline headquartered in Ypsilanti, Michigan, with its main base at Willow Run Airport.

+Overview

 The company is owned and run by Doug Kalitta, nephew of Kalitta Air founder Connie Kalitta.

-Kalitta Charters is now the sole company with a contract with the US government to fly service members' remains to their final resting places.
 Kalitta Charters offers Executive Charter, Air Ambulance & Air Cargo services, and a FAR Part 145 aircraft repair station at their operating facility in Ypsilanti, Michigan.

 In August 2015, Kalitta Charters acquired AirNet.

+Kalitta Charters is a Part 135 On-Demand cargo and passenger charter operation.
+Kalitta Charters II is a Part 121 On-Demand Cargo operator.

+In April 2024, Kalitta Charters II retired their remaining Boeing 727s, previously being one of the last operators worldwide.

 Fleet

-The Kalitta Charters fleet comprises the following aircraft as of February 2023:
+As of April 2024, the Kalitta Charters and Kalitta Charters II fleet comprises the following aircraft: